jmcalalang/Agility-2020---AnO-Tool-Chain---Advanced-Design-Patterns-with-AS3-DO-and-TS/docs/module4/lab1.rst

 There is no configuration within the BIG-IP TMUI to show.
 The TS **Poller** polls the BIG-IP for tmstat information and send it out to the **Consumer**.
 The **Listener** part of TS has now exposed a port available on the BIG-IP management IP address which accepts data to be forwarded to the **Consumer**.

 .. seealso:: Covering the consumer configuration is not covered in this Module.
-However, there is an example of this in the ``Extra`` Module of this lab.
+However, the instructor has access to the Beacon account we are sending utilizing at can demo this feature,

 This concludes Module 4 and configuring your BIG-IP system forwarder with F5 Telemetry Streaming.